compruteru/CourseNum-8_Week-Module_Empty_Course_Folder_Structure-.zip/README.md

-set of empty folders for an 8-week college class, Each weeks folder has a "Screenshots" folder, and a "resources" folder, within.
+Here is a set of empty folders for an 8-week college class, Each weeks folder has a "Screenshots" folder, and a "resources" folder, within.
+One may unzip, and rename, the folder to their liking.
+Enjoy!